• Interviews

 Here’s an update on David Leitch’s latest film, “How to Rob A Bank,” which is set for release this fall.

 A test screening reaction has been published by TheInSneider, which describes the modern crime thriller as “groundbreaking” in its use of a DIY, TikTok/YouTube/Instagram aesthetic to tell its conventional story with “modern language.”
-No word yet on whether the entire film is shot this way or just segments of it.
+The film is partially shot this way, especially the robbery scenes.

 There will clearly be a very fragmented and “feed-like” visual language to this film.
 You can probably expect fast-cut editing, vertical video framing mixed into widescreen sequences, and a ton of diegetic phone footage—like surveillance clips, livestreams, bodycam angles, and screen recordings.